MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/What is EdStem Programming 1 EdStem Lesson.md

 No, it's ok to shop around and even attend multiple labs if you are having trouble with a particular topic or exercise.

 Conversely it's also totally fine to skip labs altogether.
-There is nothing stopping you from completing the lab exercises outside of scheduled class time.
+There is nothing stopping you from completing the lab exercises outside of scheduled [[Class]] time.
 You can skip labs guilt-free, as long as you are keeping up with the exercises and confident you are understanding the material well.

 ## What should I do to prepare?

 Prior to attending the lab, please ensure you have worked through the associated lessons (i.e. everything preceding the lab's entry in the Ed lesson page).
 This includes the associated lecture, which you should have either attended live, or watched the recording afterwards.

 It would be a good idea to glance through the lab exercises and attempt at least a few of them.
-That way, you will be able to make the most of your time in class, focusing on the exercises that are giving you the most trouble.
+That way, you will be able to make the most of your time in [[Class]], focusing on the exercises that are giving you the most trouble.

 Please **do not** come to the labs expecting your tutor to give you a personalised catch-up on all the material you missed in the last week.
 This would not be a good use of anyone's time.